 “Shortcomings of centralized storage have grown the need for the concept of permanent storage powered by blockchain technology.”

-Blockchain data storage is a combination of 2 widely accepted and developed technologies of 21st century — blockchain and decentralized storage.
+Blockchain data storage is a combination of 2 widely accepted and developed technologies of the 21st century — blockchain and decentralized storage.
 The data is distributed across a shared network making it secure and almost impossible to hack or breach.
-The data is also encrypted which can be read only by the owner, leading to utmost private offering by any other alternative.
+The data is also encrypted which can be read-only by the owner, leading to utmost private offering by any other alternative.

 This means that whatever data you store is yours, and only you have access to make any changes.
 This is in direct benefit to the centralized cloud storage technology.
-Hence, blockchain enabled data storage allows you to permanently store your data and reduce cost for the same.
+Hence, blockchain-enabled data storage allows you to permanently store your data and reduce costs for the same.

 The reason that one can trust this approach is since all content stored on the Arweave is time-stamped and tamper-proof.